 - Plan your travel logistics.
 Budget extra time getting to/from airports, parking, public transportation, anything where your plans are affected by others

-- If want to connect with someone face to face, book ahead.
+- If you want to connect with someone face-to-face, book ahead.
 Time flies at Dreamforce!

 - Make sure you have all your travel documents in order and secure throughout